-Foundation Management Fees - All donor created funds were charged an internal management fee of .4375% per quarter (1.75% annually) of the fund balance.
-Effective July 1, 2021, the fee increased to .625% per quarter (2.50% annually).
+Foundation Management Fees - All donor created funds are charged an internal management fee of .625% per quarter (2.50% annually) of the fund balance.

 Contributions - Contributions are recognized when the donor makes an unconditional commitment to give to the Foundation.
 Donor-restricted contributions are reported as increases in net assets with donor restrictions.
 When a specific time restriction ends or a purpose is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions.